scinfu/SwiftSoup/README.md

 }
 ```
 ### Description
-The `parse(_ html : String, : baseUri: String)` method parses the input HTML into a new `Document`.
+The `parse(_ html: String, _ baseUri: String)` method parses the input HTML into a new `Document`.
 The base URI argument is used to resolve relative URLs into absolute URLs, and should be set to the URL where the document was fetched from.
-If that's not applicable, or if you know the HTML has a base element, you can use the `parse(_ html : String)` method.
+If that's not applicable, or if you know the HTML has a base element, you can use the `parse(_ html: String)` method.

 As long as you pass in a non-null string, you're guaranteed to have a successful, sensible parse, with a Document containing (at least) a `head` and a `body` element.

-Once you have a `Document`, you can get get at the data using the appropriate methods in `Document` and its supers `Element` and `Node`.
+Once you have a `Document`, you can get at the data using the appropriate methods in `Document` and its supers `Element` and `Node`.